adityaponnada/adityaponnada.github.io/_pages/projects.md

         Context-aware model for experience sampling [WIP]
       </p>
       <p markdown="1" style="margin: 0;">
-        How can we reduce user burden in experience sampling?
-Experience sampling method is burdensome on end-users.
-Trained a neural network-based model to predict the most disruptive moments based on users' multimodal context.
-Model trained in two strategies (fewer users, more data per user (depth) vs. more users, fewer data per user(breadth)).
-Counterfactual analysis on real-world data showed that breadth-based model training outperforms a random baseline and depth-based model for longitudinal user engagement and lower burden.
+        How can we reduce user burden in real-time experience sampling?
+Experience sampling becomes burdensome when users are prompted too frequently.
+Trained a neural network to predict moments when interruptions would be least disruptive, using users’ multimodal context, such as inertial sensor data.
+Compared two training strategies: depth (more data from fewer users) and breadth (less data from more users).
+Counterfactual analysis on real-world data showed that the breadth-based model outperformed both a random baseline and the depth-based model by over 40%, leading to higher long-term user engagement and lower user burden.
       </p>
     </div>
   </div>